Pratyushkant/Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances-/README.md

 ### Features
 - Loads pre-trained YAMNet weights.
-- Fine-tunes the model on a custom dataset.
+- Fine-tune the model on a custom dataset.
 - Performs feature extraction using YAMNet embeddings.
-- Evaluates the model's performance.
+- Evaluate the model's performance.
 - Saves the trained model for inference.

 ### Data Preparation